vishal-vaghasiya/interview-questions-ios/Swift.md

 ---

-## 47. What is Actor?
+## 47. What is an actor?

 ### Answer:
-Actor is a reference type
-that protects its data from data races.
+Actor is a reference type that protects its data from data races.

-Only one task can access actor’s data at a time.
+Only one task can access the actor’s data at a time.

 ### Example:
 ```swift